lupantech/ineqmath/README.md

 If you want to run other models from the [supported model family](#supported-llm-engines), you could substitute or add the model engine name in `ENGINES` of the example scripts, and then run it.

 You can customize the max token limits and the number of most frequent training problems and solutions by changing the `TOKENS` and `SOLUTION_NUM` variables in the script files.
-For example, to set a 30000 max tokens limit and 3 most frequent training problems and solutions, modify `TOKENS=30000` and `SOLUTION_NUM=3` in the script before running.
+For example, to set a 30,000 max tokens limit and 3 most frequent training problems and solutions, modify `TOKENS=30000` and `SOLUTION_NUM=3` in the script before running.

 Then, you can find the model's output in `results/frequent_solution_as_hints_results_dev_data/MODEL-LABEL/results.json` or `results/frequent_solution_as_hints_results_test_data/MODEL-LABEL/results.json`, where `MODEL-LABEL` is the label of the model consisting of the *model name*, the *max tokens budget* and the *number of most frequent training problems and solutions*.
 For example, the `MODEL-LABEL` for `gpt-4o-mini` with a 10K max tokens limit and 3 most frequent training problems and solutions would be `gpt-4o-mini_tokens_10000_solution_num_3`.

 <details>
 <summary><b>Results examples and evaluation instructions</b></summary>

-We have provided the results generated by `gpt-4o-mini` with 3 most frequent training problems and solutions as hints and 10000 max tokens limit [here](results/frequent_solution_as_hints_results_test_data/gpt-4o-mini_tokens_10000_solution_num_3/results.json).
+We have provided the results generated by `gpt-4o-mini` with 3 most frequent training problems and solutions as hints and 10,000 max tokens limit [here](results/frequent_solution_as_hints_results_test_data/gpt-4o-mini_tokens_10000_solution_num_3/results.json).
 We also visualize the query and response pairs in markdown format [here](results/frequent_solution_as_hints_results_test_data/gpt-4o-mini_tokens_10000_solution_num_3/raw) for each problem.
 (For example, [problem 1](results/frequent_solution_as_hints_results_test_data/gpt-4o-mini_tokens_10000_solution_num_3/raw/1.md))

 To evaluate your model's output and obtain the answer accuracy and step-wise accuracy reported in our paper, please submit your outputs to the [leaderboard](https://huggingface.co/spaces/AI4Math/IneqMath-Leaderboard).
-See [the leaderboard submission instruction](#submit-the-results-to-the-leaderboard) for more details.
+See [the leaderboard submission instructions](#submit-the-results-to-the-leaderboard) for more details.

 </details>